BROOKLYN HEIGHTS AERIE

-Brooklyn Heights, formerly known as Ihpetonga or ‘The High Sandy Bank’, enjoys views to Manhattan, Governor’s Island, the Staten Island Bridge, and beyond.
-It has seen settlers, battles, ferries, development, expressways, preservation, and rehabilitation.
-Brooklyn Heights to this day preserves its 19th and early 20th century architectural history as well as its identity as a haven for the creative class.
+Brooklyn Heights, ‘The High Sandy Bank’, enjoys views to Manhattan, Governor’s Island, the Staten Island Bridge, and beyond.
+It has seen settlers, battles, development, preservation, and rehabilitation.
+To this day, Brooklyn Heights preserves its 19th and early 20th century architectural history as well as its identity as a haven for the creative class.

-Our project fully celebrates this history from its near rooftop perch at Brooklyn Heights’ peak, within a landmarked building constructed in 1910.
-An article from the New York Times about the building notes that: “special attention has been paid to the arrangement of the suites in providing large and airy rooms”; that “the generous glazing original to the building…provides south-facing apartments with plentiful light and air”; and among the “best modern conveniences and improvements” including steam clothes dryers, sanitary garbage closets, electric plate warmers, porcelain-lined refrigerators, and wall safes.
+Our project fully celebrates this history from its rooftop perch within a landmarked building constructed in 1910.
+An article from the New York Times describing the building notes that: “special attention has been paid to the arrangement of the suites in providing large and airy rooms”; that “the generous glazing original to the building offers south-facing apartments with plentiful light and air”; and among the “best modern conveniences and improvements” including steam clothes dryers, sanitary garbage closets, electric plate warmers, porcelain-lined refrigerators, and wall safes.
 The thoroughly nostalgic and forward-looking approach to the original building design lives on in this project.
-The net result is a warm, light-filled nest, with the incredible world of New York as its backdrop.
+The net result is a warm, light-filled nest, with the incredible world of New York in view.